 |YBP Fiscal Year||YBP Approval Titles Treated||% Change||Avg.
 List Price (USD)||% Change|

 The next table shows output and price data from the past 10 fiscal years at YBP U.K. This operation covers new U.K. titles of interest to academic libraries worldwide.
 YBP U.K. also profiles select titles from continental Europe and from Africa.
-We profiled over 24,000 titles last year.
-The increase from the previous year is largely attributed to the large increase of The Stationary Office’s titles being profiled.
-As for average U.K. prices, we saw an overall decrease of 2.4%.
-Again, The Stationary Store titles, with their low average list price, helped depress the overall average.
-If they are removed from the average price calculation, our report would show the average U.K. price increased by 9.7%.
-This increase is reflected in the average price of titles profiled in the U.K. in most LC classes.
+We profiled 17,513 titles last year, an 8% decrease.
+A large drop in the number of The Stationary Office’s titles being profiled masked significant increases in the number of titles profiled for Routledge, Oxford University Press, Palgrave, Ashgate and others.
+As for average U.K. prices, we saw an overall increase of 5.5%.

 |YBP UK Fiscal Year||YBP UK Approval Titles Treated||% Change||Avg.
 List Price||% Change|

 All the print and ebook data we have presented is aggregated.
 Libraries will find a review of their own purchasing history to be the best indicator of the inflation rate they will experience.
-The 2011/12 book price inflation varied widely among YBP and YBP U.K. customers.
-Subject emphases, format preference, budgets, and the method for acquiring U.K. and other English-language books from around the world are some of the factors that made one library’s experience different from others.
+The 2013/14 book price inflation varied widely among YBP and YBP U.K. customers.
+Subject emphases, format and platform preference, ebook purchase options, and the method for acquiring U.K. and other English-language books from around the world are some of the factors that made one library’s experience different from others.

 All of the data cited in this report, as well as aggregate and local data configured in many other ways for hundreds of bibliographic categories, can be obtained at any time in GOBI3.
 GOBI3 reports enable librarians to not only track their own library’s U.S. and U.K. buying patterns, but also to track the corresponding bibliographic universe in ways that make sense locally.
 GOBI3’s "New Title” reports, a feature which can be found under the "Reports" menu, offer on-demand and highly customized access to the same Approval Plan data that we use to create this annual output and price feature.
 We think all academic libraries will find GOBI3 to be a powerful tool in budgeting and planning.

-In order to better assist our customers each year with their own budgeting process, YBP provides our forecast of book price inflation for the coming year.
+To assist our customers each year with their own budgeting process, YBP provides our forecast of book price inflation for the coming year.
 We do our best to consider our historical data, collect insight from buyers and publishers, and review general economic data when developing our forecast.
-During the past 16 years, YBP has only reported a drop in the average list price of U.S.books twice.
-Everything we are hearing from publishers leads us to expect further increases in FY2012.
-Academic publishers continue to weigh tight library budgets against their costs of developing strong digital services while still maintaining print book infrastructures.
-We forecast a 3-4% increase in the price of U.S. print books in FY2013.
+During the past 18 years, YBP has only reported a drop in the average list price of U.S. books twice.
+Everything we are hearing from publishers leads us to expect further increases in FY2015.
+Most academic publishers are witnessing declines in sales per title.
+To offset this loss and protect their financial strength, many are publishing more titles and raising their list prices.
+As a result, we forecast a 3-4% increase in the price of U.S. print books in FY15.

-Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 3-4% as well in FY2012.
+Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 3-4% as well in FY15.

 Libraries will have to keep an eye on exchange rates.
 Currency values are a major factor in global publishers’ pricing decisions.
 Some publishers will adjust list prices to export markets to achieve global pricing parity.

-As for title output, we see no evidence that overall publisher output of academic titles will increase this year.
-Our buyers have completed their purchasing of fall 2012 titles and their count is essentially even with last year.
-In a similar vein, we are not forecasting an increase of new titles out of the U.K. for the coming year either.
+As for title output, based on what we are hearing from many publishers, we anticipate another 1-2% increase in overall publisher output of academic titles this year.
+In a similar vein, we are forecasting a similar increase of new titles out of the U.K. for the coming year as well.
 We will continue to consider adding new presses to our U.S. and U.K Approval Plan press list, but the new presses are typically small and have little impact on the overall title count.